 CDR find that the Nikkei index futures traded in the U.S. provide complete information about contemporaneous overnight Japanese returns and the S&P index provides no additional information affecting overnight Japanese returns.
-These findings contradict the predictions of contagion models which include irrational traders who either overreact or only partially adjust to movements in foreign stock markets.
+These findings contradict the predictions of contagion models which include irrational traders who either overreact or only partially adjust to movements in foreign stock markets.2

 This paper follows the approach of CDR in investigating the bilateral contagion effects between U.S. and Asian stock markets.
 It also examines the impact of the Asian financial crises on the extent of contagion by comparing sub-sample periods during and after the crises.
 In doing so, we use the NYSE-traded American Depositary Receipts (ADRs) issued by Asian firms.
-ADRs were developed as a method of enabling U.S. investors to trade in international securities within the U.S. Since 1990, the number of Asian stocks listed on NYSE has increased significantly.
-If relevant information regarding the stock prices of Asian firms revealed during U.S. trading hours is
+ADRs were developed as a method of enabling U.S. investors to trade in international securities within the U.S.3 Since 1990, the number of Asian stocks listed on NYSE has increased significantly.
+If relevant information regarding the stock prices of Asian firms revealed during U.S. trading hours is incorporated into their ADRs, there would be a one-to-one correlation between daytime returns of the ADRs and overnight returns of the underlying stocks.
+In this sense, the ADRs play the same role as the Nikkei index futures do in the model of CDR.
+The contagion effect from U.S. to Asian markets can be detected by examining whether any other information released during U.S. trading hours, such as the S&P index, has additional explanatory power for the overnight returns of the underlying stocks.

-&lt;sup>2 By incorporating threshold effect in reaction to price changes, Ohno (1997) shows evidence suggesting an overreaction of investors to information.
+2 By incorporating threshold effect in reaction to price changes, Ohno (1997) shows evidence suggesting an overreaction of investors to information.
 Ohno (2004) provide further evidence on contagion using inter-listed equity prices of Japanese and U.S. firms.

-&lt;sup>3 ADRs are normally created by having one bank buy and deposit the actual foreign securities with another bank (called the depositary), who then issues certificates in the U.S. that represent (and are backed by) the deposited securities.
+3 ADRs are normally created by having one bank buy and deposit the actual foreign securities with another bank (called the depositary), who then issues certificates in the U.S. that represent (and are backed by) the deposited securities.
 These certificates may be freely traded by any investor and are commonly called American Depositary Receipts (ADRs for short).
 ADRs were first introduced in 1927.